Understanding responsible gaming and promoting safely

 Paid media, targeting and traffic sourcing considerations

-Paid channels impose platform-specific constraints in addition to regulatory rules.
-Ensure geo‑blocking is enforced where advertising is restricted and exclude age-inappropriate audiences in your targeting configurations.
+Paid channels add platform-specific rules on top of jurisdictional requirements.
+Affiliates should confirm that geo-blocking is active where advertising is restricted and that age-inappropriate audiences are excluded in targeting settings.

 Content marketing and SEO tactics with RG in mind

-• How to build informational content that supports RG without addressing players directly (e.g., industry analysis, operator policy reviews, educational resources for operators).
+• Build informational content that supports RG through industry analysis, operator policy reviews, and educational resources for affiliates and operators.

 Tracking, measurement and KPIs for RG-aware campaigns

-• Suggested tagging, monitoring, and reporting practices to surface potential RG risks in performance data.
+• Use tagging, monitoring, and reporting practices that surface potential RG risks by geography, source, campaign, and creative variant.

 Tools, platforms and partnerships that support responsible promotion

-• How to evaluate operator partners and networks for RG alignment during onboarding.
+• Evaluate operator partners and networks for RG alignment during onboarding, including policy clarity and operational responsiveness.

 Common mistakes affiliates should avoid

-• Examples of risky behaviours: vague disclosures, geo/age targeting gaps, using hype-driven creatives, poor record-keeping.
+• Avoid risky practices such as vague disclosures, geo and age targeting gaps, hype-driven creatives, and poor record-keeping.

-• Strategies to balance compliance and conversion: creative testing frameworks, audience segmentation, and conversion path hygiene.
+• Balance compliance and conversion through approved creative testing, audience segmentation, and conversion path hygiene.

-• How prioritising RG can protect long-term traffic sources and operator relationships.
+• Use RG standards to protect long-term traffic sources, platform access, and operator relationships.

 Examples and scenarios (generic, non-player-facing)

 Scenario 1: A campaign uses broad geo-targeting and an ad is served in a restricted jurisdiction.
-Compliant choice: implement strict geo-blocking and log decisions.
-Non‑compliant choice: ignore platform warnings and continue, increasing legal and account risk.
+Compliant choice: pause the affected campaign, implement stricter geo-blocking, review targeting settings, and log the decision.
+Non-compliant choice: ignore platform warnings and continue serving the ad, increasing legal and account risk.

 Scenario 2: Creative copy suggests financial gain.
-Compliant choice: replace with neutral, informational copy and document approval.
-Non‑compliant choice: keep hype copy to chase short‑term clicks, risking operator disputes.
+Compliant choice: replace it with neutral, informational copy and record the updated approval.
+Non-compliant choice: keep the hype-led version to chase short-term clicks, creating potential operator and regulatory exposure.

 Checklist: actionable steps for affiliates